• Skip to main content

 • You may find it difficult to get replacement diodes for many models.

-• If you go with older models or less expensive ones, you may not see great results due to their limited and uneven spectrum.
+• If you go with older models or less expensive ones, you may not see great results due to the limited and uneven spectrum of these LED lights vs fluorescent ones.

 Induction Grow Lights